pyccel/pyccel/docs/decorators.md

 ## Inline

 The `@inline` decorator indicates that the body of a function should be printed directly when it is called rather than passing through an additional function call.
 This can be useful for code optimisation.
+Functions with the `@inline` decorator will not be exposed to the user in the shared library.
+They are only parsed when encountered in a function call.
+As a result, type annotations are optional for functions with the `@inline` decorator.

 ### Basic Example

 Here is a simple usage example:

 ```python
 def f():
     @inline